Style Workshop Week 4: Your Style Words

 Of course, all of this is just a starting point and a suggestion.
 You are free to include any words you want, whether they’re in this style word bank or not!

-For example, if you choose classic, preppy, and layered…those are adding up to a pretty established style archetype (or, even stereotype).
+Compare the choice of classic, minimal, and layered against, classic, preppy, and layered.
+It’s just one word off!
+But, picture in your mind that second combination, and it adds up to a pretty established trope.
 It’s Ralph Lauren!
-That’s great if that *truly* matches your personal style deep down inside.
-But, if you’re just subconsciously trying to pick words that “make sense” against a preconceived archetype then you may find yourself back here in a few months.
+That’s completely fine if that truly matches your style deep down inside.
+But, if you’re just trying to pick words that “make sense” together against a preconceived archetype then you may find yourself back here in a few months.

 If we can put *one* more thing in your head to consider: you also don’t want your words to feel too far from home.
-If none of your three words could at all describe your current wardrobe, then maybe you’ve stretched too far - you are styling an imaginary idealized version of yourself, rather than your true self.
+If none of your three words resonate with your current wardrobe or how you see yourself, then maybe you’ve stretched too far.
+You are describing your fantasy self rather than your true self.

-Gut check your three words: would they also reasonably describe you as a person?
-Okay, maybe not your everyday running late to the office, just spilled coffee on my pants, don’t even know what’s for dinner yet self.
-But, you on your best day.
+As a gut check, would the words you’ve chosen also reasonably describe you as a person?
+Okay, maybe not your running late to the office, just spilled coffee on my pants, don’t know what’s for dinner yet self.
+But you on your best day.
 Do these three words reflect how you feel on the inside, and therefore want to be perceived on the outside?
-Because at the end of the day, that is all about what personal style is about.
+Because at the end of the day, that is what personal style is all about.

 Finally: it’s not that deep!

-What we want to avoid here is overthinking to the point of analysis paralysis.
-Even if you’re not 100% sure about your three words, we encourage you to settle in with your current best effort.
+What we want to avoid is overthinking to the point of analysis paralysis.
+Even if you’re not 100% sure about your words yet, trust your current best effort and move forward.

-Style is a journey, not a destination - so you can always revisit later to tweak.
-The practice of actually using your words over the next few weeks and months may actually give you the clarity you need to find just the right ones.
-So, the main thing is not to get totally stuck in this step.
+Style is a journey, not a destination, so you can always come back and tweak later.
+The practice of using your chosen words over the next few weeks and months will give additional feedback and clarity for you to find just the right ones later on.
+The key is not to get stuck in this step—just keep going!

-And, remember to input your three words in the Indyx app under Profile > Style Hub > Your Three Words so that your stylist can easily reference them!
+And don’t forget to input your three words in the Indyx app under Style > Style Resources > Style Words so you remember them and your stylist can easily reference them.

 Until next week…